Closed landfill management | Redland City Council

 Incidents and emergencies

-If you notice any of the following incidents or activities at one of Council’s closed landfill sites, please contact Council on 07 3829 8999 to report it and we will investigate:
+If you notice any of the following incidents or activities at one of Council’s closed landfill sites, please don’t go near it and contact Council on 07 3829 8999 to report it and we will investigate:

 • a spill or unauthorised discharge of a liquid, e.g. oil, petrol, diesel, sewage, paint, solvents, liquid waste or pesticides into a creek, waterway, wetland, drain or on a road or land